 Florida Workers’ Comp

 The worker’s compensation system is the exclusive remedy in Florida for an injured employee seeking compensation from their employer.
 One big exception to this rule is if the employer fails to obtain worker’s compensation insurance coverage.
-Another exception is intentional acts committed by the employer with the intent to cause harm.
-Unless an exception is triggered, Florida employees must utilize the workers’ compensation system to bring a claim against their employer.
+Another exception is intentional acts committed by the employer intending to cause harm.
+Unless an exception is triggered, Florida employees must use the workers’ compensation system to bring a claim against their employer.

 This often includes independent contractors.
 Florida Statute § 440.02 expressly includes within the definition of “employee” an “independent contractor working or performing services in the construction industry.”